 For details about how I compiled the list and to view numbers 185 – 121, scroll to the bottom of the page.

 Twenty great songs, which nevertheless just miss out on a Top 100 placing due to the exceptional quality of the Queen canon.
-Some incredibly tough choices here – including the appearance of a bona fide Queen classic.
-Amazingly, tracks from A Day At The Races are yet to feature – their most consistently good album, in my view, if not necessarily their best (though that’s another matter, which I have discussed elsewhere).
+Some incredibly tough choices here, including the appearance of a bona fide Queen classic.
+Amazingly, any track from A Day At The Races is yet to feature.
+It’s their most consistently good album, in my view, if not necessarily their best — that’s another matter, which I have discussed elsewhere.

 120. Get Down Make Love (Mercury), News Of The World, 1977

 In some respects, the antithesis of the over-the-top, multi-layered production so typical of the earlier albums, this is Queen at their most stripped back: the utter emptiness at roughly 3:18 is truly arresting for any fan of the early material.
 Hot space, indeed.
 Also notable for Freddie’s risqué lyrics.
 The song stayed in the live set for five years, a showcase for Brian’s harmonizer effects and vocal gymnastics from Freddie.
 An early take (without harmonizer) released in 2017 is also terrific, with its feeling of spontaneity and exploration.

 119. Made In Heaven (Mercury), Made In Heaven, 1995

 At the time my favourite track from Mr Bad Guy, this reworked version makes the original sound somewhat insipid.
 A gorgeous melody and soaring vocals, given added emotional power by the Queen sound.
 It would arguably have been even better without the synth backing in the verses, instead giving the piano more prominence in the mix.
 Best moment: Brian’s guitar at 1:19.

 118. Is This The World That We Created…?
 (May/Mercury), The Works, 1984